pkivolowitz/asm_book/python/README.md

 it can be insanely easy.
 It can also be difficult.
 What differentiates the two are the arguments you need to pass.

-Python stores data ina very different way than C and therefore assembly language.
+Python stores data in a very different way than C and therefore assembly language.
 All Python data types are objects, which for sets and dicts can make things difficult and outside the scope of this book.